-\$..... is appropriated in fiscal year 2004 and \$..... is appropriated in fiscal year 2005 from the general fund to the commissioner of human services to fund implementation of the Minnesota Child Support Act and to reimburse counties for their implementation costs.
+\$770,000 is appropriated in fiscal year 2004 from the general fund to the commissioner of human services to fund implementation of the Minnesota Child Support Act and to reimburse counties for their implementation costs.
 The commissioner of human services shall devise an equitable system to reimburse counties for their costs of implementing the Minnesota Child Support Act.
 This is a onetime appropriation.
+Any unencumbered balance remaining in the first year does not cancel and is available the second year of the biennium.

-\$..... is appropriated in fiscal year 2004 and \$..... is appropriated in fiscal year 2005 from the general fund to the supreme court administrator to fund implementation of the Minnesota Child Support Act.
+\$355,000 is appropriated in fiscal year 2005 from the general fund to the supreme court administrator to fund implementation of the Minnesota Child Support Act.
 This is a onetime appropriation.